-Appropiate age to talk about tooth fairy tale and other myths?
+Appropriate age to talk about Tooth Fairy, Easter Bunny and other myths?

 After a minute I understood that my son was at a disadvantage and could probably be teased in the future, so I told him the truth, to which he responded with tears of disappointment.
 He couldn't believe that all this time there was no tooth fairy.
 Or he was probably crying because I made him believe in something that doesn't exist.
 In my attempt to calm him down I kind of fell into my own trap, I told him that I put the money under his pillow a couple of times, but I don't know who did the other times.

 He also believes in Santa; even though I told him, when he was two, that Santa Claus existed but he died and whoever he sees as Santa is a man wearing a costume.
 He was ok with that, but many Christmas went by and he heard from friends and family about what was Santa bringing them, and naturally he started believing.
 I went with the flow, mostly because I was concerned about him telling other children that Santa was a myth.
 Could you please give me some advice?

 I always hesitate to give appropriate ages, since every child is different, but most kids seem to start asking whether the tooth fairy is real between ages 4 and 7, when they lose a lot of teeth and thus have the opportunity to experience the whole tooth fairy fantasy.

 It's my hypothesis that the kids who don't ask us may be the ones who so love the fantasy that they don't really want to know the truth.

 Unfortunately, since children are so often determined to prove their "grown-up-ness" by denying and ridiculing their previous dependencies, many youngsters delight in telling their classmates that the tooth fairy isn't real.
 The result is that most kids seem to hear about the tooth fairy from peers by age 7 if not before.